The Best 10mm Pistols in 2023

 They’re also better for those with smaller hands, like women who might need a self-defense weapon of their own.

-However, smaller guns aren’t necessarily better.
+However, smaller guns aren’t always the better choice.
 Sometimes larger 10mm pistols can be used for better shooting performance on the range or for hunting, and longer, heavier barrels will help with muzzle flip.

 It all depends on personal preference, so just take a moment to think about what you need before purchasing a gun.